-This expanded and updated edition of John Peacock’s unrivalled collection of drawings ranges over eleven centuries of English historical costume.
+This updated edition of John Peacock’s unrivalled collection of drawings ranges over eleven centuries of English historical costume.

-More than a thousand illustrations, based on surviving garments and contemporary paintings and photographs, demonstrate the astonishing changes in men’s and women’s clothing over the centuries – from the simple tunics and gowns of the eleventh century to the petticoat breeches and ostrich-plumed hats of Charles II’s reign to the T-shirts and shorts of today.
+More than a thousand illustrations, based on surviving garments and contemporary paintings and photographs, demonstrate the astonishing changes in men’s and women’s clothing over the centuries – from the simple tunics and gowns of the eleventh century to the petticoat breeches and ostrich-plumed hats of Charles II’s reign to the casual T-shirts and shorts of the present era.